aineniamh/squirrel/README.md

   --no-itr-mask         Skip masking of end ITR.
 Default: masks ITR --extract-cds         Extract coding sequences based on coordinates in the reference --concatenate         Concatenate coding sequences for each genome, separated by `NNN`.
 Default: write out as separate records
+  -p, --run-phylo       Run phylogenetic reconstruction pipeline --outgroups OUTGROUPS
+                        Specify which MPXV outgroup(s) in the alignment to use in the phylogeny.
+These will get pruned out from the final tree.

 Misc options:
   -v, --version         show program's version number and exit